How to Defend Against a Restraining Order

 Consulting Legal Counsel

 An attorney helps ensure your rights are protected and your case is presented effectively.
-Choose a restraining orders lawyer who specializes in defending against restraining orders and has a history of handling similar cases.
+Choose a restraining orders lawyer who specializes in defense strategy and contested hearings.
+If you are actively preparing for court, our guide on how to fight a restraining order explains what evidence matters, what judges look for, and common mistakes to avoid.
 Legal guidance can prevent missteps and strengthen your chances in court.

 The Court Hearing Process